Meet Zion's Pastor - The Rev. Father Mark P. Braden

 The Reverend Mark Patrick Braden is the sixth Pastor of Zion Evangelical Lutheran Church of Detroit, Michigan.
 Father Braden received the Divine Call to serve our Lord Jesus Christ as Pastor of Zion on October 26, 2008 A.+ D., and was installed on Sunday, January 4, 2009 A.+D.

 An adjunct member of the faculty of Concordia Theological Seminary, Fort Wayne, Fr.
 Braden holds both the M.Div and S.T.M. degrees from CTS.
 Fr.
 Braden serves as a member of the Board of Directors of the Concordia University System; and as a Departmental Editor for Gottesdienst magazine.
 He teaches Biblical Greek online for CTS.
 He taught internationally for many years as an International Fellow for the Luther Academy; and is the immediate past Chairman of the Board of Directors for the Lutheran Center Association of Detroit.
-He teaches periodically at Concordia University, Ann Arbor.
+He has also taught at Concordia University, Ann Arbor.

 Since receiving the Call to serve as Pastor of Zion Detroit, Fr.
 Braden has returned the annual St. Michael Liturgical Conference to Zion.
 He has regularly taught theology in South America (Venezuela, Colombia, Bolivia, and Argentina), as well as in the Caribbean (Dominican Republic), and Mexico (Mexico City).
 He has traveled to southern Spain in support of the LC-MS mission there.
 He also recently wrote and taped a Christology course for the Fort Wayne seminary for use in distance education of Spanish speaking Pastors, and is currently taping Biblical Greek lectures in Spanish for use by the seminary in distance education.
 Fr.
 Braden also taught Spanish at Emmanuel Lutheran School in Dearborn, Michigan; and at Eau Claire Lutheran School in Wisconsin.